 Featuring: Pat Battstone piano Todd Brunel bass clarinet Chris Rathburn double bass Richard Poole drumset, vibraphone This current work is a collection of musical conversations.
 Our initial works, “Through an Open Door” and “Mystic Nights”, established a language, a musical dialog, between Richard Poole on vibes and myself on piano.
 In this effort, we have kept our “chamber jazz” voice and expanded it to include Chris Rathbun on bass and Todd Brunel on bass clarinet.
 Richard now plays drums in addition to vibes.
 Like most conversations, not everyone speaks at once and not everyone is a part of every conversation.
 Pat Battstone, 2014

-2014 Arlington and Massachusetts Arts council grant recipient:
+2014 Arlington Cultural council and Massachusetts Arts Council grant recipient:

 Now available at Nada Brohma records and CD Baby: